-Giovannella Deiure has served as our Country Manager, Italy since 2009 and as Director, Italy and Iberia since 2014.
+Giovannella Deiure has served as our Director, Southern Europe since January 2018.
+Ms. Deiure joined us in 2009 as our Country Manager, Italy and was promoted to Director, Italy and Iberia in 2014.
 From 2004 to 2009, she served as Sales and Marketing Manager of Arrow Italy S.p.A.
 From 2001 to 2004 she worked in the Business Unit of Cardiac Surgery Business of Medtronic Italia S.p.A. in a variety of marketing and sales positions.
 Previously she was employed by DePuy Italia S.r.L in the marketing department.
 Ms. Deiure received a degree in Electronic Engineering from Politecnico of Milan University and an M.B.A. from the same institution.